girardi69/LambdaCollectionsT1/LambdaNode.md

 };
 ```

-4. This example doesn't work and return error; it must be debugged.
+4. This example returns a quote from forismatic

 ```javascript
 const http = require('http');